connxio/docs/docs/integrations/transformation/code-components.md

 ## Creating a component

 The easiest way to create you own code component is to start by opening Visual Studio and creating a new [console project](https://docs.microsoft.com/en-us/visualstudio/get-started/csharp/tutorial-console?view=vs-2019) or a [class library](https://docs.microsoft.com/en-us/dotnet/core/tutorials/library-with-visual-studio?pivots=dotnet-core-3-1).
-Use .net core 3.1 or .net standard 2.1 for new components.
+Use .net 8 for new components.
 We do have some backwards compatibility, and if you cant get your code to work feel free to contact us.

 After you create the project, navigate to "Manage nuGet packages" and download the nuget named [Communicate.Connxio.Transformation](https://www.nuget.org/packages/Communicate.Connxio.Transformation/1.0.1?_src=template), and then create a file and paste this code inside: